The heat flow conjecture for polynomials and random matrices: The multiplicative case

 Furthermore, if we write each $z_{j}(\tau)$ as $z_{j}=e^{iw_{j}(\tau)}$ (but where we do not assume $w_{j}(\tau)$ is real), we have the second-derivative formula

 \end{proposition}

-The system of ODEs in (\ref{dzjMult}) is almost the same as the one discussed in Terry Tao's second blog post \cite{Tao2} on the evolution of zeros of polynomials under heat flows, differing by a minus sign, the factor of $1/N,$ and the \textquotedblleft$+1$\textquotedblright\ on the right-hand side.
-Note that if $z$ and $w$ are in the unit circle, then $(z+w)/(z-w)$ is pure imaginary.
-Using this observation, and interpreting the left-hand side of (\ref{dzjMult}) as the derivative of $\log z_{j}(\tau),$ we can verify the following result: If $\tau_{0}=0$ and the points $\{z_{j}(0)\}_{j=1}^{N}$ are all in the unit circle, then the points $\tilde{z}_{j}(t)=e^{-\frac{t}{2N} }z_{j}(t)$ will be remain in the unit circle for $t\in\mathbb{R}$, for as long as the points $z_{j}(t)$ remain distinct.
-In this case, however, we are interested in going well past the time when the points collide.
-Note that for all $\tau\in\mathbb{C},$ the polynomial $q_{\tau}$ is well defined, whether its roots are distinct or not.
-Thus, $\{z_{j}(\tau)\}_{j=1}^{N}$ is always well defined as an unordered list of points, possibly with repetitions.
+\begin{remark} The rescaled roots $\tilde{z}_{j}(t)=e^{-\frac {t}{2N}}z_{j}(t)$ satisfy a system of differential equations identical to (\ref{dzjMult}) except with out the \textquotedblleft$1$\textquotedblright \ term on the right-hand side of the equation.
+Now, if $z$ and $w$ are in the unit circle, then $(z+w)/(z-w)$ is pure imaginary.
+Using this observation, and interpreting the left-hand side of (\ref{dzjMult}) as the derivative of $\log z_{j}(\tau),$ we can verify the following result: If $\tau_{0}=0$ and the points $\{z_{j}(0)\}_{j=1}^{N}$ are all in the unit circle, then the points $\tilde{z}_{j}(t)$ will be remain in the unit circle for $t\in\mathbb{R}$, for as long as they remain distinct.
+In the case $t>0,$ however, we are interested in going well past the time when the points collide.

+The system of differential equations for the points $\tilde{z}_{j}(t)$ in the previous paragraph is the same as the one in Tao's blog post \cite{Tao2}, up to a scaling of the time variable. \end{remark}

 As for the corresponding result (\ref{secondDeriv}) in the additive case, we expect that the right-hand side of (\ref{CMtrig}) will be small when $N$ is large.
-Thus, we expect that the trajectories $w_{j}(\tau)$ will be approximately linear in $\tau.$
+Thus, we expect that the trajectories $w_{j}(\tau)$ will be approximately linear in $\tau,$ at least for small $\tau.$

 \begin{remark} The equation (\ref{CMtrig}) is the equation of motion for the \textbf{trigonometric Calogero--Moser} system, introduced by Sullivan.
 (Take $a=1/2$ and $g^{2}=-1/(2N^{2})$ in Eq.
 (9) of \cite{Cal}.) \end{remark}